Wunkolo/libsai/README.md

 }
 ```

 The `root` directory of the `VFS` will always start at block index `2`.
 This will always be the position of the first `FATBlock` containing 64 `FatEntries` of the `root` folder.
 If the `Flags` variable of the `FATEntry` structure is `0` the entry is considered to be unused.
 The full hierarchy of files can be traversed simply by iterating through all 64 entries of the `FatBlock` within block index `2` and stopping at the entry whose `Flags` variable is set to `0`.
-If any of the 64 `FATEntries` is a folder, then recursively iterate at the 64 `FatEntries` at the `Block` variable..
+If any of the 64 `FATEntries` is a folder, then recursively iterate at the 64 `FatEntries` at the `Block` variable.
 If the entry is a file then simply go to the starting block index and read `Size` amount of bytes continuously, decrypting appropriate `Data-Blocks` along the way should `Size` be larger than 1 block(`0x1000` bytes).
 Padded bytes within a block will always be `0`.

 From this point on it is assumed you are capable of decrypting the file for random access and can interpret the internal file system format.
 Now we will look at the actual files and the strucutre in which they are placed within this virtual file system.